 Hugh tends to twiddle with his recipes quite a lot, don’t we all!
 So the link isn’t quite the same as the one in the book.
+This is my version of that recipe with a few frugal tweaks and twiddles.
 I have reduced the oil from 6 tblsps to 4 as I didn’t want to use that much oil.
-I have actually made a Slimming World houmous using the usual chick peas, that doesn’t use any oil at all.
+I have actually made a Slimming World hummus using the usual chick peas, that doesn’t use any oil at all.
 It is amazingly good.
 So if you wanted to reduce the calories, leaving out the oil here would be worth a try.

-The instruction that you can use smooth peanut butter instead of tahini seemed a little strange, so I tasted a little tahini, and to my surprise it does indeed taste quite peanutty.
-I didn’t know that before.
+The substitution of smooth peanut butter instead of tahini might seem a little strange, but if you taste a little tahini, it does taste like peanuts.

 Having made it and used it, it would be different of course, but it would still taste delicious using neither tahini or peanut butter.